 Russian Stonecrop, Kamschatca Stonecrop, Kamschatca Sedum

-Phedimus kamtschaticus (Sedum kamtschaticum) is a compact low-growing ground cover that typically forms a foliage mat up to 6 inches (15 cm) tall spreading indefinitely by trailing stems up to 18 inches (45 cm) wide.
-Leaves are thick, triangular, succulent, scalloped, spatulate to obovate, semi-evergreen, dark green, up to 1.5 inch (3.8 cm) long and are deciduous at the stem bases but tend to be evergreen at the tips.
-Clusters of bright yellow, star-shaped, flowers appear in summer.
-Flowers give way to small fruits which turn russet red in fall.
-Most of the foliage disappears in cold winter months.Good choice for tubs and mixed containers.
+Phedimus kamtschaticus, formerly known as Sedum kamtschaticum, is a compact, low-growing groundcover that typically forms a foliage mat up to 6 inches (15 cm) tall and spreading indefinitely by trailing stems up to 18 inches (45 cm) wide.
+The leaves are thick, triangular, succulent, scalloped, dark green, and up to 1.5 inches (3.8 cm) long.
+They are deciduous at the stem bases but tend to be evergreen at the tips.
+Clusters of bright yellow, star-shaped flowers appear in summer.
+Flowers give way to small fruits, which turn brown-red in fall.
+Most of the foliage disappears in cold winter months.

 How to Grow and Care